openstack/glance/doc/source/install/get-started.rst

 Image service overview
 ======================

 The Image service (glance) enables users to discover, register, and retrieve virtual machine images.
-It offers a :term:`REST <RESTful>` API that enables you to query virtual machine image metadata and retrieve an actual image.
+It offers a REST API that enables you to query virtual machine image metadata and retrieve an actual image.
 You can store virtual machine images made available through the Image service in a variety of locations, from simple file